 – The Frugal Farmer (finally, one of the most inspiring blogs that I have ever read, presenting the story of a family who’s tackling huge debt and doing it with style.
 One of the really few PF bloggers out there that I really got to care about).

-In the past year since starting Romania Experience and especially from reading these amazing blogs, I became a lot more responsible with my finances, learned a ton of useful tricks on how to reduce costs and embrace a minimalist lifestyle and actually got to put it all to practice starting this year when I lost 50% of my income.
+In the past year since starting Romania Experience and especially from reading these amazing blogs, I became a lot more responsible with my finances, learned a ton of useful tricks on how to reduce costs and embrace a minimalist lifestyle and actually got to put it all to practice starting this year when I was under a lot of pressure after I lost 50% of my income.

 If I hadn’t been in the PF world already, the shock of losing that much money would’ve probably been too big and I wouldn’t have known how to pick myself up and quickly work on getting back on track.